-Element Convention Example Key names, button names, menu names, command Bold Press Tab names, and user entries Enter ovpa -pc • A variable you substitute with a specific entry Italic Enter ./installdb -f IDBfile Emphasis Heading or Publication Title Code samples, code to enter, or application output Code iifInOctets > 0 Messages in application dialog boxes Message Are you sure you want to delete?
-An arrow (>) indicates a menu selection > Choose Start > Programs > OpenService NerveCenter A link to a section in the same book Blue Italic For more information, see Correlating Conditions .
-A link to a section in a different book Green Italic For more information, see Correlating Conditions in Note: If you are using a PDF viewer, you may need to use the Go to Previous View button to return to the original PDF file.
-Monitoring Your Network with NerveCenter.
+Element Convention Example Key names, button names, menu names, command Bold Press Tab names, and user entries Enter ovpa -pc A variable you substitute with a specific entry Italic Enter ./installdb -f /DBfile ■ Emphasis Heading or Publication Title Code samples, code to enter, or application output Code iifInOctets > 0 Messages in application dialog boxes Message Are you sure you want to delete?
+An arrow ( > ) indicates a menu selection > Choose Start > Programs > NerveCenter

-A caution warns you if a procedure or description could lead to unexpected results, even data loss, or damage to your system.
+Caution: A caution warns you if a procedure or description could lead to unexpected results, even data loss, or damage to your system.
 If you see a caution, proceed carefully.

-A note provides additional information that might help you avoid problems, offers advice, and provides general information related to the current topic.
+Note: A note provides additional information that might help you avoid problems, offers advice, and provides general information related to the current topic.